 - requirements (str | List[str]) A requirement or list of requirements to install.
 Each requirement is a string, which should be either a package name or URL to a wheel: - If the requirement ends in .whl it will be interpreted as a URL.
-The file must be a wheel named in compliance with the PEP 427 naming convention. - keep_going (bool, default: False) This parameter decides the behavior of the micropip when it encounters a Python package without a pure Python wheel while doing dependency resolution: - If False, an error will be raised on first package with a missing wheel. - If True, the micropip will keep going after the first error, and report a list of errors at the end.
+The file must be a wheel named in compliance with the PEP 427 naming convention. - If the requirement does not end in .wh1, it will interpreted as the name of a package.
+A package by this name must either be present in the Pyodide repository at indexURL <globalThis.loadPyodide> or on PyPI - keep_going (bool, default: False) This parameter decides the behavior of the micropip when it encounters a Python package without a pure Python wheel while doing dependency resolution: - If False, an error will be raised on first package with a missing wheel. - If True, the micropip will keep going after the first error, and report a list of errors at the end.